The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 The Real Cost of Premium Leather

 When you buy a premium leather collar, you are not just paying for a strip of hide.
 You are paying for the reality of what it takes to make it.
-Let's look at the raw materials alone.
-If you want to buy a single premium belt blank, a strip of leather long enough to make maybe one or two collars, you are looking at serious money.
 A Hermann Oak harness blank costs around $50 AUD.
 A Sedgwick English bridle blank is similar.
-If you want J&FJ Baker oak bark leather, you are paying upwards of $60 AUD just for the raw strap.
+J&FJ Baker oak bark leather can be upwards of $60 AUD just for the raw strap.

-And that is just the starting material.
-From there, you have to factor in the wastage from cutting around the weak spots of the hide.
-Then add the cost of international shipping to Australia, import duties, and the solid brass or stainless steel hardware that will not rust or snap under pressure.
+From there, you have to factor in wastage from cutting around weak spots, international shipping to Australia, import duties, and solid brass or stainless steel hardware.
+Then comes the craftsmanship: templating, hand-cutting, bevelling, burnishing, stitching, hardware installation, and final conditioning.

 Cheap Gear